rahulmohoto/Purchase-Sales-Stock-Listing-Application/README.md

 ## It is built on JAVA-Swing framework with Microsoft-Excel backend for data storage and retreival
 ## Fully made on Bengali Interface with Sutonny-OMJ
 ## What it does?
+1. Customer product purchase layout
-1. Can maintain your daily stocks
+2. Can maintain your daily warehouse product stocks
-2. Report sales and show earlier sales history
+3. Report sales and show earlier sales history
 ### Before anything, you must have JDK-1.81 installed on your pc.
 ### Instructions of use:
 1. Execute APPLICATION.Jar to run the application